A new Gaia census of OB associations within 1 kpc: Acknowledgements

 ALQ acknowledges a PSL fellowship granted by the Scientific Council from the Paris Observatory.
 This work was supported by CNES, focused on the Gaia mission.
 CFPL acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852839) and the Agence Nationale de la Recherche (ANR project ANR-24-CPJ1-0160-01).

-The authors would like to thank Sergio Sánchez-Sanjuán for providing his catalogue of Ori OB1 members, Josefa Großschedl for her help to best display the 3D extinction map, Emily Hunt for explanations on how to best exploit her catalogue of open clusters, Juan Martínez García for discussions on the kinematics of OB stars, Joss Bland-Hawthorn for his insights on Galactic dynamics that helped improving the scientific discussions of the paper and Marc Audard for his recommendations of external catalogues to compare the catalogues of OB associations with.
+The authors would like to thank the anonymous referees for their insightful comments that helped us to improve the paper.
+The authors also would like to thank Sergio Sánchez-Sanjuán for providing his catalogue of Ori OB1 members, Josefa Großschedl for her help to best display the 3D extinction map, Emily Hunt for explanations on how to best exploit her catalogue of open clusters, Juan Martínez García for discussions on the kinematics of OB stars, Joss Bland-Hawthorn for his insights on Galactic dynamics that helped improving the scientific discussions of the paper, Marc Audard for his recommendations of external catalogues to compare the catalogue of OB associations with, Hervé Bouy for clarifications regarding his catalogue of OB groups, Kevin Jardine for insightful discussions about the nomenclature of OB associations, and Joseph Armstrong for insightful discussions about the kinematics of stellar groups.

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.